kriepiekrollie/cf-tool/src/README.md

 The functions here actually _do_ the configuring and the read and writing of files etc.

 ## commands
-This folder (todo) contains code relating to running commands.
+This file (todo) contains code relating to running commands.

 The functions here actually _do_ the commands.